auth10/auth10.github.com/_posts/2012-06-13-what-is-windows-azure-active-directory.md

 ---
 {% include JB/setup %}

 On Monday, June 11, Stuart Kwan presented on Teched North America about [Windows Azure Active Directory](https://www.windowsazure.com/en-us/home/features/identity/).
-If you want to get an idea of where Microsoft is heading with regards to Identity and Access Management, watch the session
+If you want to get an idea of where Microsoft is heading with regards to Identity and Access Management, watch the session.
 <http://channel9.msdn.com/Events/TechEd/NorthAmerica/2012/SIA209>

 You can see the slides [online](http://view.officeapps.live.com/op/view.aspx?src=http%3a%2f%2fvideo.ch9.ms%2fteched%2f2012%2fna%2fSIA209.pptx)